Vuelta a España 2025

 Andrew Hood

-Andrew Hood, aka “EuroHoody,” is the European editor for Velo.
+Andrew Hood, aka “EuroHoody,” is European editor for Velo.
 Since joining the title in 2002, he’s been chasing bike races all over the world.
-He’s covered dozens editions of the spring classics and the Tour de France, Giro d’Italia, and Vuelta a España, as well as numerous world championships in road, track, and mountain biking.
-He’s also covered five Olympic Games and traveled across six continents for bike races.
+He’s covered dozens of editions of the spring classics and the Tour de France, Giro d’Italia, and Vuelta a España, as well as numerous world championships in road, track, and mountain biking.
+He’s also covered six Olympic Games and reported on bike races across six continents.
 Beyond the Outside cycling network, his work has appeared in The New York Times, Sports Illustrated, ESPN, Outside, SKITraveler Magazine, Washington Post, Dallas Morning News, and Denver Post.
 He’s a voting member of the Velo d’Or prize committee, and he’s appeared on CNN, NBC, NPR, and BBC.
-Chances are if there’s a bike race, EuroHoody’s been to it, or will be going soon.
+Chances are, if there’s a bike race, EuroHoody’s been to it, or will be going soon.

 Jim Cotton

-I’m a UK-based editor and reporter focusing on road racing, training, and nutrition.
-I’ve developed a bank of experience working on the ground at all three grand tours, Paris-Roubaix, Tour of Flanders, Strade Bianche, road worlds, and many more.
-I have my own ‘Behind the Ride‘ series of features that digs into how riders in the pro peloton have become the best in the world.
+Jim is a UK-based editor and reporter focusing on road racing, training, and nutrition.
+He’s developed a bank of experience working on the ground at all three grand tours, Paris-Roubaix, Tour of Flanders, Strade Bianche, road worlds, and many more prestigious races.
+Additionally, Jim writes the ‘Behind the Ride’ series of features that digs into how riders in the pro peloton have become the best in the world.
 It’s a wide-ranging column that’s covered diet, training, recovery, altitude camps, and a lot more.
-And when I’m not working?
-After a few decades of mostly dismal results, I’ve hung up the wheels on my bike racing career.
-Instead, now, I’m training for trail running races … but don’t hold that against me.
+And when he’s not working?
+After a few decades of mostly dismal results, he’s hung up the wheels on his bike racing career.
+Instead, now, he’s a trail / ultra racer… but don’t hold that against him.

 Shane Stokes